 3. Admission, tours + opening hours

 Admission and tours are free.
-Guided tours that provide a general introduction to the Irish Museum of Modern Art take place on Wednesdays at 13:15 and Saturdays and Sundays at 14:30.
+Guided tours that provide a general introduction to the Irish Museum of Modern Art take place on Wednesdays, Saturdays and Sundays at 14:30.
 The IMMA opening hours are:

 - Monday: Closed